<style>

 ## :eyes: Important Background: The x86-64 Stack

-In order to understand why the next part of this lab works the way it does, it is important to understand the x86 [call stack](https://en.wikipedia.org/wiki/Call_stack).
+For the next task, it's important to understand the x86 [call stack](https://en.wikipedia.org/wiki/Call_stack).
 A call stack memory organization that enables function calls and local variable access with automatic lifetime.
 Keep in mind that **the stack grows downward in memory**, meaning that the "top" of the stack is the lowest memory address in the stack.

 If you feel comfortable with this from lectures, feel free to directly move on to the buffer overflow.
 If you're not sure, you may want to go through some or all of the walkthrough below!